 Wine wands are developed by PureWine, a small Texas-based company that my family actually ended up investing in once we realized how well they worked for me.
 Even once I reintroduced foods, I could only tolerate white wines, but red seemed to always trigger dizziness for me.
 This was especially common with bold reds, like cabernet sauvignon.
 One common misconception I see in my migraine groups is that these are basically the same thing as the drops you see online - this is not true.

 PureWine is the only product on the market that also addresses biogenic amines, like tyramine and histamine.
 Stirring the wine wand in your drink for up to 8 minutes removes not only all the sulfites but also these amines, which tend to be a bigger culprit for triggering attacks than sulfites.
 The other products, like the drops, only remove sulfites.
 There are so many common wine myths out there - like if you just buy sulfite-free wine you won't get an attack - but most are just misinformation.
+You can get 20% off on these all the time with my code SAVE20.

 Best Liquors for Migraine